 Aside from looking into your company’s capabilities, it’s also essential to assess what functions and integrations are necessary to implement the access control system effectively.
-By thinking whether your business needs an on-site or remote access control interface, you will be able to determine what system will work best for your company.
+By thinking about whether your business needs an on-site or remote access control interface, you will be able to determine what system will work best for your company.
 Aside from that, it also helps if you discuss what building access points and areas need a higher level of security.

 Once you determine this, make a list of the options and integrated systems necessary for your business.
 This may include access reporting, remote monitoring, video surveillance cameras, real-time notifications, integration with HR management programs, fire detection, and security alarms.

 3. Can The Access Control System Handle Your Business’ Traffic?